- Flexible schedule

 2. Build a Profile

 Choose the services you want to offer and add a little information about your experience in that field.
 Make sure you add a photo.
-Taskers with good photos earn up to almost twice as much as those without photos, according to TaskRabbit.
 It doesn’t have to be a professional headshot.
 You just need a clear photo of your face against a plain background, so your clients know who to expect.

 3. Verify Your Eligibility

 TaskRabbit verifies a Tasker’s eligibility on several levels.
 A Tasker must have a Social Security number and be over the age of 18, and they need a checking account to receive payments.
 They must also pass a background check and be able to provide licenses or certifications for work that requires it, such as that of an electrician or plumber.
-In some states, Taskers may need to have a business license showing they’re sole proprietors.
+California Taskers need to have a business license showing they’re sole proprietors.

 4. Pay the Registration Fee

-The registration fee is a one-time payment of $25.
+In some cities, Taskers pay a one-time registration fee of $25.
 While this may contribute to keeping out people who just want to check out the platform, it also puts up an obstacle if you’re hurting for cash.
 There’s no guarantee that you’ll make your money back.